Most Popular Types of Welding Processes (2019)

 Orbital welding is a designated area of welding in which the arc is turned about mechanically through 360° (180 degrees in double up welding) around a still work piece.
 This can be an object such as a pipe in a constant process.

-This method was invented to address the topic of operator’s mistakes in gas tungsten arc welding processes (GTAW).
+This method was invented to address the topic of operator’s mistakes in GTAW welding techniques.
 In orbital welding, the computer-controlled method operates with almost no intervention from the operator.
 The process is utilized almost exclusively with high-quality repeatable welding.

 To learn more visit Orbital Mechanics.